CA-APM/ca-apm-atc-custom-attributes/README.md

 # Auto Create/Update ATC Custom Attributes

 # Description
-This python script creates n/or updates custom attributes in CA APM Team Center (ATC) from a CSV file.
+This python or perl script creates n/or updates custom attributes in CA APM Team Center (ATC) from a CSV file.

 To better organize the vertices and integrate with other tools, it is easier to leverage the APM ATC custom attributes.